 Some studies suggest that 3 grams per kg of oral THC is the minimum lethal dose for dogs.
 If your pet eats cannabis, the effects of the herb begin 30 to 60 minutes after ingestion.
 Unfortunately, they can last for up to to 36 hours.
 A situation that’s not much fun for Rover!

 Not only are things like chocolate and almonds toxic to dogs, but edibles with high THC concentrations produce a more powerful, longer-lasting high than pure cannabis flower buds.
 So be extra careful not to leave your personal ‘stash’ where your dog can get access.

-Signs & Symptoms of THC Overdose in Dogs
+Signs & Symptoms of THC Toxicity in Dogs

 If you have cannabis around and you’re concerned that your pet got into it, here are some signs to look out for: